 Using the wizarding currency calculator is a good chance to learn something new!
 Here are some fun facts and pieces of trivia that you can find around the Harry Potter books and movies about the money used by wizards.

 - All wizarding coins were using precious metals: gold for Galleons, silver for Sickles and bronze for Knuts.
+Check the scrap silver calculator or scrap gold calculator if you have such stuff in your pocket in real-life!

 - Every coin in wizarding Britain has a series of numerals engraved around its edge, and this serial number belongs to the specific Goblin who cast the coin.